 Ultimately, if the court decides that you are entitled to post-conviction relief, the court may vacate and set aside the judgment, grant you a new trial, or correct your sentence.

 A 3.850 motion is too important to handle on your own.
 You have a lot at stake, and you deserve every protection allowed by law.
-Please call or start a live chat with us today to schedule a meeting with an experienced criminal defense lawyer so that you can learn more about your rights and whether a 3.850 motion may be useful for you.
+Please call our office or fill out our contact form today to schedule a free consultation with our experienced post-conviction reliefe lawyer.